nutrition-monitoring-system/nhms/src/StartHere!!!.md

 - **Contributing guidelines**: If you're interested in contributing to the project, consult the project's contributing guidelines for instructions on how to submit bug reports, feature requests, or code contributions.

 - **Contact project maintainers**: Look for contact information of the project maintainers in the README or the project's website.
 Reach out to them directly if you need specific help or have questions.

-##### Conclusion

-Congratulations!
-You now have a better understanding of how to navigate the codebase and find relevant documentation for this project.
-Take your time to explore the code, refer to the provided resources, and don't hesitate to ask for help when needed.
-Happy coding!

-Remember, this "Start Here" guide is just a starting point.
-As you delve deeper into the project, you'll gain more familiarity with the codebase and find additional resources specific to your project's requirements.